go-dh/translation-toolkit/_i18n/en/conferences/conferences.md

 ## Translation for Conferences

-\[This year, we are pleased to join efforts with the [DH2016 Krakow](http://dh2016.adho.org/) Program Committee to foster multilingual practices and support translation efforts on site during the conference.]

 Due to the exercises that inspired this Toolkit, we will call all conference community translation *whispering.*